Should I Keep Investing Even Through Times of Market Volatility?

 3. Trust the process, and the professionals.

 Periods of volatility have happened before, and they will happen again.
 There’s no evidence that offloading your investments as a reaction to poor-performing days is worth it in the long run.
-Consider the below graph, which illustrates the benefits of managing volatility with patience.
+In fact, some of the biggest market rallies have followed some of the biggest market corrections:

 Avoid making any rash decisions.
 Instead, stay disciplined and you will benefit in the long run.